Tesi Robert E. Rubin, Segretario al Tesoro 1995-99,

 Thus, I believe that the most realistic way forward is for the president to

-bring together the leaders of both parties and both houses
+bring together the leaders of both parties and both houses to make these decisions

 with joint political responsibility.
 Everything should be on the table,